What vitamins and minerals do I need?

 Back to Diet and arthritis

-Calcium is important for maintaining healthy bones.
+Calcium is important for keeping your bones healthy.
 Calcium deficiency increases your risk of osteoporosis, which is particularly common in women after the menopause.
-Many people with arthritis also have a risk of developing osteoporosis, especially if they’re taking steroids on a long-term basis.
+You may also be at risk of developing osteoporosis if you're taking steroids on a long-term basis.
 A lack of calcium in your diet can also increase your risk of developing a condition called osteomalacia.

 The best sources of calcium are:

-- fish that are eaten with the bones (such as sardines).
+- fish that are eaten with the bones (such as tinned sardines)

 We recommend a daily intake of calcium of 1,000 milligrams (mg), with added vitamin D if you’re over 60.